What to Expect From the iOS 14 Security Update Ad Limitations

 There’s tons of chatter online about Apple’s new iOS security update, especially among digital marketing companies.
 With the update expected to have a big impact on how online marketers collect data, people are scrambling to cook up solutions.

 Need to figure out what you can do about this iOS security update as an advertiser?
-Check out this guide for accurate information and actionable approaches regarding the iPhone security update for Facebook advertisers, mobile app marketers, and PPC advertisers.
+Check out this guide for accurate information and actionable approaches regarding the iPhone security update for Facebook advertisers, mobile app marketers, and PPC management experts.

 What can I expect from iOS 14?